niebert/Handlebars4Code/src/readme/folderdocs.md

   * `docs/index.html` files starts the webbased demo.
 * `jscc/` folder contains the [JavascriptClassCreator](https://niebert.github.io/JavascriptClassCreator) files that are used to create object-oriented Javascript class files.
 * `src/` folder contains the file `main.js` for NPM defined in `package.json` and other source files in the future, to create a the library for webbased use in a browser can be found in the folder `dist/`.
 The files in `dist/` are created with `browsersify` and/or  `watchify`.
-* `update_src_libs.sh` is a shell script that works on Linux and MAcOSX to perform some library updates from the web and the `update_src_libs.sh` can be used to initialize a new repository with the basic WebApp structure as an privacy friendly [AppLSAC](https://en.wikiversity.org/wiki/AppLSAC).
+* `update_src_libs.sh` is a shell script that works on Linux and MacOSX to perform some library updates from the web and the `update_src_libs.sh` can be used to initialize a new repository with the basic WebApp structure as an privacy friendly [AppLSAC](https://en.wikiversity.org/wiki/AppLSAC).